galawaydude/data-place/000 index/stuff.md

 each process, has the above ds

 to manages all the processes, there is another ds, which is pcb(pcb is per process, or all the processesd)

+switching between processes is called context switching, the states of a process are also stored in the pcb of the process